 Which Herbs Reduce Excessive Sweating?

 This is the best-known herb to reduce sweating because of its high content of thiamine and magnesium, both minerals that soothe our nervous system, and by defect, our sweat glands.
-Sage also contains rosemarinic acid, which is known to block the sweat glands.
+Sage also contains rosemarinic acid, which is known to have good antibacterial properties.

 Although sage can hardly be eaten in large quantities because of its strong taste and smell, if you sprinkle generous amounts over your favorite foods like omelets, pizza, beans, and other foods, you could experience a reduction in your sweating.